Phil Mitchell: Storylines

 Realizing what he has lost, Phil gives up alcohol and attends Alcoholics Anonymous.
-This progressively helps Phil, up to the point where it manages to reveal the basis of his problem – the physical abuse he received from his late father, Eric (George Russo) because she was pregnant with their son Phil (Steve McFadden) when he was a boy, and his fear that he may abuse Ben.
-He and Kathy reconcile when he attends counselling, until he begins an affair with fellow alcoholic Lorna Cartwright (Janet Dibley) – who starts stalking him.
-With his marriage in jeopardy, Phil takes Kathy to Paris and admits his affair with Lorna so Kathy throws her wedding ring into the river, saying their marriage was over for good.
+This progressively helps Phil, up to the point where it manages to reveal the basis of his problem – the physical abuse he received from his late father, Eric Mitchell (George Russo) when he was a boy, and his fear that he may abuse Ben.
+He and Kathy reconcile when he attends counselling, but soon he cheats on Kathy by sleeping with fellow alcoholic Lorna Cartwright (Janet Dibley) – who starts stalking him.
+With his marriage in jeopardy, Phil takes Kathy to Paris and admits his dalliance with Lorna so Kathy throws her wedding ring into the river, saying their marriage was over for good.
 Phil begins sleeping rough, gambling, and blaming Kathy for his decline.
 This prompts her to leave Walford for South Africa, letting it be known that an offer of reconciliation from Phil would make her reconsider.
 Phil is undecided until Lorna stops him going after Kathy by locking herself in his bathroom and attempts suicide.
-He later follows Kathy to the airport but is stopped by Kathy's son, Ian Beale (Adam Woodyatt), who persuades him that Kathy and Ben are better off without him.
+He later follows Kathy to the airport but is stopped by Kathy's son, Ian (Adam Woodyatt), who persuades him that Kathy and Ben are better off without him.
 Phil agonies over the loss of his son.